 Even if it wasn't for the gravelthreaded tires (Heidenau K60 and Mitas E07) we would probably still have settled for a marching speed of 140kph, anything above that and you can almost hear the slurping in the petrol tank.

 We arrive in Hamburg far to early considering that were not due to load the bikes onto the train until 8.30PM so it was just as well that we had already decided to pass some time at the Louis bike shop and get the brake pads for my bike.

 That really turned out to be stroke of luck because somewhere in Hamburg the bear start to get problems with his front brake, he can barely touch it before the ABS kicks in.

 It turns out that he lost one of the bolts for one of the brakes which means it can pivot on the remaining bolt.

 Not only could they provide a suitable bolt, the also lent us the tools to do the job so it was a pretty easy fix!

 We could also pass a lot of time in this biker-kindergarten to shorten the wait for the train.

-We were taken a bit by surprise since we had after all plundered half of Lidl of cookies, fizzy drinks and candy we had meant to eat on the train.
+We were taken a bit by surprise since we had after all plundered half of Lidl of cookies, fizzy drinks and candy we had meant to snack on the train.

-Well, change of plans, make bed, brush teeth and lights out.
-Ordning muss sein!
+Well, change of plans.
+Make bed, brush teeth and lights out.
+Ordnung muss sein!

 Like always I have trouble sleeping, the train moves about way to much.
 I hate ferries for the same reason and this was very much the same phenomenon.